sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 <figure markdown>
 [![Power connections](./assets/img/hookup_guide/Power.png){ width="400" }](./assets/img/hookup_guide/Power.png "Click to enlarge")
-<figcaption markdown>Power connections on the RTK mosaic-T PCB.</figcaption>
+<figcaption markdown>Power connections on the GPSDO PCB.</figcaption>
 </figure>

-The RTK mosaic-T can be powered individually or in combination, with any of the following:
+The GPSDO can be powered individually or in combination, with any of the following:

 * **`USB Ports`** - **5V**; delivered via the `MOSAIC CONFIG` and/or `ESP32 CONFIG` USB-C connectors.
 * **`Power-over-Ethernet`** - **Range: 36 to 57V**; delivered via the `MOSAIC ETHERNET` RJ45 MagJack connector.